Status

 About

-The aim of this study is to evaluate the potential of BHB supplementation as a novel strategy to impede the development and progression of intestinal adenomas in individuals with FAP, thus reducing the need for frequent upper endoscopies and colonoscopies, and potentially preventing the need for risk-reducing surgical intervention.
+The aim of this study is to evaluate the potential of BHB supplementation as a novel strategy to impede the development and progression of intestinal adenomas in individuals with FAP, thus potentially reducing the need for frequent upper endoscopies and colonoscopies and preventing the need for risk-reducing surgical intervention.

 Full description

-We plan to undertake both an initial absorption study (Part A) in up to 9 individuals with FAP followed by a longitudinal, randomized, placebo-controlled study (Part B) in 30 individuals with FAP, who will receive R-1,3-butanediol (HVMN Ketone-IQ), an orally administered BHB precursor.
+We plan to undertake both an initial absorption study (Part A) in up to 9 individuals with FAP followed by a longitudinal open-label study (Part B) in up to 20 individuals with FAP, who will receive R-1,3-butanediol (HVMN Ketone-IQ), an orally administered BHB precursor.
 Participants with FAP in Part A will have a blood sample collected and then take R-1,3-butanediol at one of three different doses for 2 weeks, which will be followed by another blood sample collection.
-In Part B, participants with FAP who undergo their scheduled colonoscopy/sigmoidoscopy along with an upper endoscopy will be consented and subsequently randomized to receive either placebo (10 individuals) or R-1,3-butanediol at one of two doses (20 individuals).
-The participants then return every 4 weeks for a blood draw and at that time will also provide a stool sample, which will allow us to monitor the levels of BHB in their systemic circulation and stool.
+In Part B, participants with FAP will undergo colonoscopy/sigmoidoscopy along with an upper endoscopy and will then receive R-1,3-butanediol.
+The participants will return at 4 weeks and 8 weeks for a blood draw and at that time will also provide a stool sample, and participants will check their ketone levels at home weekly.
 After 12 weeks of R-1,3-butanediol consumption, an upper endoscopy and colonoscopy/sigmoidoscopy will be performed, which will be the same as the procedure performed on study entry.
+At this point participants can be finished with the study, or they may have the option of continuing BHB for another 12 weeks in an extension study, followed by a repeat upper endoscopy and colonoscopy/sigmoidoscopy at 24 weeks.

 Enrollment